Patricio-Gtz/JavascriptProjects/README.md

 16. **Relaxer**: Relaxing app that helps with your breathing.
 17. **Breakout Game**: Simple mini breakout game using the Canvas API.
 18. **New Year Countdown**: Simple app that tells you how much time is left to new year.
+19. **Sortable List**: Sort the richiest people in the world using the Drag and Drop API.